+About Izmir

-About Izmir Izmir is a metropolis in the western extremity of Anatolia and the capital of the Izmir Province in Turkey.
-It is Turkey's third most populous city, approximately 4 million people and the country's largest port on the Aegean Sea.
+Izmir is a metropolis in the western extremity of Anatolia and the capital of the Izmir Province in Türkiye.
+It is Türkiye's third most populous city, approximately 4 million people and the country's largest port on the Aegean Sea.
 Izmir metropolitan area extends along the outlying waters of the Gulf of İzmir and inland to the north across Gediz River's delta, to the east along an alluvial plain created by several small streams and to a slightly more rugged terrain in the south.
 The historical city was formerly known as Smyrna.
 The city of Izmir is composed of several metropolitan districts.
-Of these, Konak district corresponds to historical Izmir, this district's area having constituted "Izmir Municipality" area until 1984, Konak until then having been a name for a central neighbourhood around Konak Square, still the core of the city.
-With the constitution of "Greater Izmir Metropolitan Municipality", the city of Izmir became a compound bringing together eleven metropolitan districts, including Balçova, Bornova, Buca, Gaziemir and Konak.
+Of these, Konak district corresponds to historical Izmir.
+Having constituted "Izmir Municipality" area until 1984, Konak had been the name for a central neighbourhood around Konak Square until then.
+With the constitution of "Greater Izmir Metropolitan Municipality", the city of Izmir connected eleven metropolitan